daptin/daptin/README.md

 ## A BAAS

-Goms is a compiler that generates Web APIs (more specifically, JSON APIs).
+Goms is a self-hosted BAAS that generates Web APIs (more specifically, JSON APIs) for your data.
 Goms combines the best concepts of [the most popular BAAS platforms](http://baas.apievangelist.com/) into a simple run-time tool.

 Goms takes features such as